Catholic, Marianist Identity

 The Associated Press called on Bill Portier July 26 for a story about the pope's comments on the elderly that was widely picked up by many outlets, including The New York Times.

 Doyle engaged in a half-hour conversations about Pope Francis on the Jamaica Speaks radio program July 23.
 He also talked to Jamaica Speaks about Pope Francis on Aug.
 6.

 The Catholic Beat carried a story on the Rosary Rally.

-Radio Maria, a national Catholic radio station, featured the University's Center for Catholic Education three times: the St. Remy Initiative Jan.
+Radio Maria, a national Catholic radio station, featured the University's Center for Catholic Education five times: contemporary education in a digital world and distance education April 2; Eduction Summit March 26; the St. Remy Initiative Jan.
 22; peace in schools and communities Jan.
 15; and an interview with Susan Ferguson, director of the Center for Catholic Education, about the center on Dec.
 11.